databricks/databricks-sdk-py/docs/workspace/compute/clusters.rst

         Change cluster owner.

         Change the owner of the cluster.
-You must be an admin to perform this operation.
+You must be an admin and the cluster must be terminated to perform this operation.
+The service principal application ID can be supplied as an argument to `owner_username`.

         :param cluster_id: str
           <needs content added>